Nino-cunei/uruk/docs/images.md

 upfront to JPG.

-The alternative, to do the copying on-the-fly, from within the notebook, is less attractive, because the users must have Imagemagick installed.
+The alternative, to do the copying on-the-fly, from within the notebook, is less attractive, because the users must have ImageMagick installed.
 That is an extra hurdle for users.

 ### File names ###